Hyperfoam and Other Foam Models

 Soft elastomer foams are used in many different applications, including sports equipment, consumer electronics, aerospace and automotive parts.
-In this post I summarize the most common material models that are used to represent the mechanical response of soft foams.
+In this post I summarize the most common material models that are used to represent the mechanical response of soft foams (like the Hyperfoam model).
 Note that although I focus only on non-linear elastic material models, many of the soft foams that are used can also be non-linear viscoelastic.
 I will cover material modeling techniques for non-linear viscoelastic foams in a future article.

 Photo of a soft silastic foam.